leovetter/Titanic-Machine-Learning-from-Disaster/README.md

 Training
 -------------
-You can train your own model on the dataset using the command `python train.py`
+You can train your own model on the dataset using the command `python train.py [-m MODEL]

 Prediction
 -------------
-Once trained you can generate the predictions file using the command `python predict.py`
+Once trained you can generate the predictions file using the command `python predict.py [-m MODEL]`

 Explanation
 -------------